 RSE is about the emotional, social and cultural development of pupils, and involves learning about relationships, sexual health, sexuality, healthy lifestyles, diversity and personal identity.
+RSE also covers the entire puberty process, including all physical and emotional changeswith the aim to ease anxieties and guide learners through these changes in a nurturing way.

-RSE involves a combination of sharing information, and exploring issues and values.
+RSE involves a combination of sharing information and exploring issues and values.